kianschmalenbach/rdf-browser/README.md

 - [jsonld-streaming-serializer](https://www.npmjs.com/package/jsonld-streaming-serializer) (JSON-LD)
 - [rdfxml-streaming-parser](https://www.npmjs.com/package/rdfxml-streaming-parser) (RDF/XML)

-This work was partially funded by the German Federal Ministry of Education and Researchthrough the MOSAIK project (grant no. 01IS18070A).
+This work was partially funded by the German Federal Ministry of Education and Research through the MOSAIK project (grant no. 01IS18070A).